 - An outside team provides a neutral perspective.
 We are coming from outside the organization and are not personally vested in anything other than helping the organization be successful in the change.

-- We can ask “dumb questions.”
+- That means, we can ask “dumb questions.”

 - We provide a degree of trust and anonymity.
 We tell people that, although we are ethically bound to report things that are illegal, aside from those kinds of things, we are interested to hear anything that people can tell us about what is blocking them from being successful and how the organization can create an environment that will support people and get them excited to exhibit the desired behaviors.
 We tell people that we may use their exact quotes, but we will not attach them to specific people.
 They will be rolled up into a report for leaders.